covcom/205CDE/03 Introduction to HTML5/README.md

 Some block elements can be nested.
 However, it is not legal to nest headers and paragraphs between each other.

-Note that header elements represent the level of the header.
+Note those header elements represent the level of the header.
 Thus, all `h1` elements are the top-level headers (usually one per page), `h2` elements are second-level headers etc.

 ### Validate the code

 Everyone writing HTML5 pages introduces errors into the code by mistake.
-These can be simple typos, or errors in the element structure.
+These can be simple typos or errors in the element structure.

 It is a good idea to check the page against syntax error using an automated tool called validator.
 For this purpose, open new browser window and go to [W3C Markup Validation Service](https://validator.w3.org/).

 Select **Validate by direct input** tag and copy-paste your code into the text area.
 Once you click the **Check** button, you get feedback about your markup:

 - If the page is error-free, a green bar appears.
-The page should be correctly viewable by any browser that follow the HTML5 syntax.
+The page should be correctly viewable by any browser that follows the HTML5 syntax.
 - If the page contains errors, a red bar appears.
 Browsers may still be able to show its contents, but not necessarily in the intended way.
 You should correct the errors in the markup and revalidate.

 The list of errors provided by the validator can be very long.
-This happens especially if one error causes the validator to loose the trail of parsing, causing in a chain reaction of errors.
+This happens especially if one error causes the validator to loose the trail of parsing, causing a chain reaction of errors.
 It is often easiest to correct the first error, and then revalidate.

 Add some errors into your HTML5 code and see how the validator responds.